localstack/snowflake-docs/content/en/tutorials/credit-scoring-with-localstack-snowpark/index.md

 ## Create a Snowpark session

-The next step is to configure LocalStack's Snowflake.
-LocalStack Snowflake emulator runs on `snowflake.localhost.localstack.cloud`.
+The next step is to configure the Snowflake emulator.
+The Snowflake emulator runs on `snowflake.localhost.localstack.cloud`.
 You can use the Snowpark to connect to the locally running Snowflake server.

 Start Jupyter Notebook and create a new notebook.
-Add the following code to connect to the LocalStack Snowflake emulator:
+Add the following code to connect to the Snowflake emulator:

 ```python
 from snowflake.snowpark import *